 Blood pressure monitoring is performed conscious, and is a painless, non invasive procedure

-We have a visiting specialist ophthalmologist, Tony Wall, who comes to our Forres branch once a month to see eye problems requiring specialist examination and treatment.
-He performs cataract surgery on site.
-He is also an appointed member of the BVA/Kennel Club eye panel and can screen dogs eyes for hereditary diseases.
+We can referral any patients with eye problems requiring specialist examination and treatment to Scottish Vet Referrals, there are based in Inverness.
+They are also an appointed member of the BVA/Kennel Club eye panel and can screen dogs eyes for hereditary diseases.

 Our team of vets are on hand to deal with medical and surgical problems.
 We have a well equipped laboratory and imaging facilities to help us investigate medical problems.
 Both our Forres and Nairn branches have surgical facilities on site.
 Soft tissue (routine and non routine) and orthopaedic surgery is performed at MCVG.

 One of our directors, Andrew Stevens, who works out of our Forres branch, has a particular interest in orthopaedics.
 He is able to perform various fracture repairs and joint surgeries including tibial plateau levelling osteotomies (TPLOs) for cruciate injuries.

 Depending on the nature of an animal’s condition, it may be necessary to hospitalise the patient.
 This may be simply for a few hours, prior to, and recovering from surgery, or in other cases, may be for longer periods for treatment of more complex cases and protracted illnesses.